"Angela Epifano is a PhD candidate studying the arts of Africa"

 Melanie Lukas - University of Chicago

-"Leslie Wilson is a PhD candidate specializing in contemporary documentary photography and its relationship to art, the everyday, reportage, and protest movements.
+"Leslie Wilson (PhD 2018 - University of Chicago) specializes in contemporary documentary photography and its relationship to art, the everyday, reportage, and protest movements.
 Her dissertation considers approaches to photography as a documentary medium in South Africa, 1980-2000s.
 She received a BA (hon.) from Wellesley College in International Relations where her senior thesis examined efforts by governmental and non-governmental organizations to curb the spread of HIV/AIDS in Uganda."

 Leslie Wilson - University of Chicago